AI SQL Query Generator · Postgres

 See the 13-step verified SQL pipeline

-Each question routes to a different SQL shape before the model writes anything.
+Each question routes to the right SQL shape before a single line is written

 Ask "top 10 customers by revenue" and you get TopK ranking, which picks a different SQL shape than "compare revenue by region over time," which routes to comparison.
 The strategy determines the query structure before the model writes anything.